The UK's Narrowest Cars 2025

 Width: 1,595mm

-The Picanto makes the other contenders here look blobby, with its svelte waistline of less than 1.6 metres.
+Among even Britain’s smallest cars, the Picanto’s svelte waistline of less than 1.6 metres is positively dinky.
 What’s even more amazing is that the Picanto has as much space inside as any other city car, even in the back seats, with enough headroom and legroom for adults.
 A smart interior (although don’t expect the build quality of an Audi or BMW), a long seven-year warranty, and neat handling only broaden its appeal – it is, in short, a class act.

 Kia Picanto Review